S$^4$ST: A Strong, Self-transferable, faSt, and Simple Scale Transformation for Transferable Targeted Attack: Experiments

 \subsubsection{Ensemble-based Attacks and Against Robust Victims}

-We further extend our comparison to scenarios involving the generation of AEs based on an ensemble of surrogate models and evaluations using robust victim models.
-For the selection of ensemble surrogate models, we distinguish between the commonly used self-ensemble in untargeted transfer attacks \cite{SSA,SIA,decowa,BSR}, where the average gradient over multiple transformed copies is computed in a single iteration, and cross-model ensemble \cite{momentum2018dong}, which involves calculating the loss function using the average logits from different models to obtain gradients.
-In line with the evaluation protocols of previous research \cite{naseer2021generating,zhao2023minimizing}, we incorporate robust victim models for evaluation, including Augmix \cite{hendrycks2019augmix}, stylized training (SIN and SIN-IN) \cite{geirhos2018imagenet}, adversarial training (AT) \cite{madry2018towards,salman2020adversarially}, and Ensemble AT \cite{tramer2018ensemble}.
-Table \ref{secured_eval} presents the results for tSuc and untargeted transfer success rate (uSuc) under the aforementioned settings.
+Table \ref{secured_eval} presents the targeted (tSuc) and untargeted (uSuc) success rates for ensemble-based attacks against robust victims.
+We evaluate two strategies: self-ensemble \cite{SSA,SIA,decowa,BSR} (averaging gradients over multiple transformed copies per iteration) and cross-model ensemble \cite{momentum2018dong} (averaging logits across different models).
+Following standard protocols \cite{naseer2021generating,zhao2023minimizing}, our robust victim models include Augmix \cite{hendrycks2019augmix}, stylized training \cite{geirhos2018imagenet}, adversarial training (AT) \cite{madry2018towards,salman2020adversarially}, and Ensemble AT \cite{tramer2018ensemble}.

-Firstly, the proposed S$^4$ST transformation significantly outperforms existing methods across all scenarios.
-Moreover, upon closer examination, it is evident that S$^4$ST benefits the most from increased computational effort and a larger number of surrogate models—whether it is averaging over multiple variants of a single surrogate model or computing gradients across models.
-Notably, it achieves performance close to that of the cross-model ensemble in the self-ensemble case, highlighting its potential for practical application.
-This is particularly relevant since obtaining multiple distinct surrogate models is generally challenging in the black-box scenario.
-Additionally, adversarially trained models with larger perturbation budgets exhibit significantly improved defensive capabilities, yet they remain susceptible to erroneous (untargeted) predictions induced by targeted AEs.
+S$^4$ST significantly outperforms existing methods across all scenarios.
+Crucially, it scales exceptionally well with increased computational effort and additional surrogate models.
+In the self-ensemble setting, S$^4$ST achieves performance rivaling the cross-model ensemble, a critical practical advantage, given the difficulty of obtaining diverse surrogate models in strict black-box scenarios.
+Furthermore, while adversarially trained models with larger perturbation budgets show stronger defenses, they remain highly susceptible to untargeted erroneous predictions induced by these targeted AEs.

-\subsection{Comparison with SOTA}
+\subsection{Comparison with SoTA}